0x1772/Encryptor/README.md

 ## Encryptor
 Spring Framework encryption extension.
-SimpleEncryptor supports property encryption via TextEncryptor, with optional use of [spring-security-rsa](https://github.com/dsyer/spring-security-rsa) RSA (PUBLIC and PRIVATE keys).
+Encryptor supports property encryption via TextEncryptor, with optional use of [spring-security-rsa](https://github.com/dsyer/spring-security-rsa) RSA (PUBLIC and PRIVATE keys).
-RSA (PUBLIC and PRIVATE keys) can be deleted or cleared after TextEncryptor instantiation using the SimpleEncryptorFactoryBean.
+RSA (PUBLIC and PRIVATE keys) can be deleted or cleared after TextEncryptor instantiation using the EncryptorFactoryBean.

-SimpleEncryptor provides encryption support for property sources in Spring Boot Applications and plain old Spring.<br/>
+Encryptor provides encryption support for property sources in Spring Boot Applications and plain old Spring.<br/>

 ## How to get use.
 1. Add the encryptor dependency to your project :